iissnan/theme-next-docs/README.md

     ![Add File Type](install-twig-register.png "Add File Type")

-    In this repo, `.nun` extension is used for Nunjucks Template, so add it to the `Registered Pattern`.
+    In this repo, `.njk` extension is used for Nunjucks Template, so add it to the `Registered Pattern`.